sipeed/MaixPy_DOC/docs/maixpy/en/course/network/network_config.md

 It is recommended to know the following keywords when applying MaixPy network function:

--What are network and socket?
+- What are network and socket?
--What is TCP \ UDP?
+- What is TCP \ UDP?
 What is HTTP \ HTTPS \ MQTT \ FTP?

 From the perspective of pragmatism, in maixpy ​​(micropython), the content about the network is divided into the most basic two-layer interface.